StPaulStylee/100DaysOfCode/README.md

 Added session storage and column sorting ability to book collection
 ### Thoughts:
 Once this course is over I really need to sit down and look at all of the documentation for these libraries I'm using outside of the Standard Go Libarary - I should study that too.
 Tonight in particular I felt lost going through the tutorial.
 That is the other tough part of working all day and doing this stuff at the end of the night...
 I am real tired and the energy level isn't what it always needs to be to get the best out of this.

+# Day 87
+###  What I did:
+I was feeling lazy today so I jist did so e reading on a CS topic - understanding hexadecimal numbers.
+Base 16!
+### Thoughts:
+One of my goals for this year os to become stronger in the fundamentals.
+I haven't beem doing great with that but im going to start making the effort